James M. Broom: Early life and family

 Broom was born in Wilmington, Delaware, the son of Delaware politician Jacob Broom and Rachel Pierce.
 James was born near Wilmington, Delaware.
 His first wife's name was Ann who died August 9, 1808, and he may have remarried Mary Lowber.
 By his first wife he has two children, Elizabeth and Jacob, a Congressman from Pennsylvania.
 James Broom graduated from Princeton College in 1794.
 He then studied law, was admitted to the Delaware Bar in 1801 and practiced law in New Castle, Wilmington, and Baltimore, Maryland.

 Professional and political career

-Broom was elected as a Federalist in the 9th and 10th Congresses, serving from March 4, 1805, until his resignation 1807, before the assembling of the 10th Congress.
-He moved to Philadelphia, Pennsylvania in 1819 and resumed the practice of law.
+Broom was elected as a Federalist in the 9th and 10th congresses, serving from March 4, 1805, until his resignation 1807, before the assembling of the 10th Congress.
+He moved to Philadelphia, Pennsylvania, in 1819 and resumed the practice of law.
 Later he was a member of the Pennsylvania House of Representatives in 1824.

 Death and legacy

-He died in Philadelphia on January 15, 1850, and was buried in St. Mary’s Churchyard in Hamilton Village, now a part of Philadelphia, Pennsylvania.
+He died in Philadelphia on January 15, 1850, and was buried in Saint Mary's Churchyard in Hamilton Village, now a part of Philadelphia, Pennsylvania.